Arunm619/coding/readme.md

 **6.Maximize sum of consecutive differences in a circular array** [See Solution](https://gist.github.com/arun-sudharsan/89e7658b22addfe6c51b872833ca0d99)

-7.Partition into two subarrays of lengths k and (N – k) such that the difference of sums is maximum
+**7.Partition into two subarrays of lengths k and (N – k) such that the difference of sums is maximum** [See Solution](https://gist.github.com/arun-sudharsan/ebdbf88db0302b6f7a2e1dbe1480633c)

 8.Minimum sum by choosing minimum of pairs from array